Skip to main content

 Each set of scheduling settings (chosen algorithm and parameters) that you define is called a scheduler.
 One special scheduler is called the Global Default Scheduler and will be applied to every flashcard that doesn't have a different scheduler assigned.
 In addition, you can create other schedulers which are assigned to specific documents or folders.
 When deciding which scheduler to use for a particular flashcard, RemNote will check the Rem the card is generated from for a custom scheduler, then its parent, then its parent, and so on until it finds a scheduler, or until it reaches a top-level Rem that has no scheduler (in which case the Global Default Scheduler will be used).

-Schedulers can be created and configured in Settings > Custom Schedulers.
-To assign a document and its children to a particular custom scheduler, choose Customize Spaced Repetition from the Document Menu (... button in the upper-right corner of a document).
-You can also edit the settings of the selected scheduler from here.
+Schedulers can be created and configured in Settings > Schedulers.
+To assign a document and its children to a particular custom scheduler, you can use one of the following methods:

 Scheduling algorithms